 Why Company Culture Matters, and How We Cultivate It at OpenSpace

 At OpenSpace, we focus a ton of effort on continually improving our products in order to make builders’ lives easier.
-Creating the best possible platform for reality capture and analysis is our goal, but, as we learned in a recent chat with our CEO, Jeevan Kalanithi, building the company is actually his biggest focus.
-Here are his thoughts on why company culture matters.
+Creating the best possible platform for reality capture and analysis is our goal, but that doesn’t mean that all of my energy as CEO is spent on our product roadmap.
+In fact, my energy is primarily spent on building the company itself.

 What does “building the company” mean, exactly?
 Well, for a software company, the company is the sum of its people: we don’t own lots of machinery, equipment, or property.
 Our company is our people.
 That means building the company is all about finding the right people—and building the right type of culture that lets our people be successful.
 It’s a near truism to state that we couldn’t have built OpenSpace into the company it is today without our incredible team.
 But the team doesn’t exist in a vacuum.
 The key to building a strong company is having the right team AND the right company culture—a culture that shapes the team and its efforts, and a team that in turn shapes and improves the culture.